-Where prices cover all the costs associated with the requirements, it is not necessary to seek Quotations from the panel.
+Where submitted prices include all costs associated with the requirements, it is not necessary to seek Quotations from the panel.

-Where prices do not cover all the costs associated with the requirements or the rates are indicative only, then Quotations from two or more of the panel suppliers must be sought.
+Where submitted prices do not include all costs associated with the requirements or the rates are indicative only, then Quotations from two or more of the panel suppliers must be sought.